OrenCPC/guide-add-to-mobile-wallet-android/README.md

 Note: If a version of the VDE SDK prior to v 2.0.0 has been previously implemented, clients must delete all of the older libraries and add the new ones in the libs folder.

 #### Gradle Dependencies:
  In order to add the VDE SDK to the project, obtain the VDE SDK and all dependent libraries.
-Add these under the libs folder (in case the libs folder doesn't already exist - create it).:
+Add these under the libs folder (in case the libs folder doesn't already exist - create it).

  ![image](https://user-images.githubusercontent.com/98814559/168608922-f19066b5-f282-417c-a534-3fe780d10caf.png)

- and declare them as Gradle dependencies.
+ Declare them as Gradle dependencies.
 Make sure to add the open source dependencies mentioned in the following Gradle sample.

  ``` kotlin